7RU7H/Archive/Security-Enterprises/Cyber-Kill-Chains/Lockhead-Martin-Cyber-Kill-Chain.md

 4. Exploitation
 	- CVEs
 	- Zero-days
-	- [[Social-Enigeering]] human users into compromising their machines for the attacker
+	- [[Social-Engineering]] human users into compromising their machines for the attacker
 	- Users triggering Email attachment
 5. Installation
 	- Web Shells